hollance/neural-engine/docs/supported-devices.md

 ## Recent devices without a Neural Engine

 It's important to note that not *all* new devices have a Neural Engine.
-The A10 chipset does not have an ANE but is still being used in certain devices.
+The A10 and earlier chipset does not have an ANE but is still being used in certain devices.

 Devices with an A10 Fusion: